manjingero/ARPcastle/README.md

 # ARPcastle
-NMAP-based ARP poisoning tool with Python 3 only.
+NMAP & Scapy based ARP poisoning tool with Python 3 only.

 # Usage notes
 * For Linux and Mac only